 - Analysis of the membership

 - Consideration of market trends

-- Review of the objective for the default, including the growth phase and at retirement portfolios
+- Review of the objective for the default strategy, including the growth phase and at retirement portfolios

-- Review of the switching period.
+- Review of the switching period

+- ESG considerations.

 Given the membership of the Plan will retire with Defined Benefit ("DB") retirement benefits as the bulk of their retirement pot, it is likely that most members will use their savings from this Plan as a means of drawing tax free cash to supplement any retirement income from the DB section.
 The DC section of the Plan is not used for automatic enrolment purposes but there is active membership.
 The outcome of the review confirmed this position and the Trustees agreed to maintain the current default investment strategy as it still aligns with the current membership profile and performance remains consistent with the aims and objectives of the Statement of Investment Principles.
+The Trustees also considered the composition of the self-select fund range and concluded that no changes should be made to the fund range as a result of this review.